 Training-free, verifier-free inference-time scaling methods offer minimal improvements for reasoning models.
-As shown in \Cref{fig:inf_methods_4models_3tasks}, these methods—which do not require specialized reward models or additional training—fail to significantly enhance the performance of reasoning models.
-Almost all the methods are underperoforming majority voting for both DeepSeek-R1-Distill-Llama-70B and DeepSeek-R1-Distill-Qwen-32B.
-This observation suggests that reasoning models, by design, already incorporate sophisticated reasoning capabilities during their training phase.
-This conclusion is less clear for non-reasoning models.
-Both sequential revisions and combined sequential parallel method outperform majority vote onall tasks for Llama-3.3-70B-Instruct.
-However, for Qwen2.5-72B-Instruct, we only still see that majority voting still outperforms most methods.
+As shown in \Cref{fig:inf_methods_4models_3tasks}, these sophisticated methods fail to significantly enhance the performance of reasoning models.
+Almost all the methods are underperforming majority voting for both DeepSeek-R1-Distill-Llama-70B and DeepSeek-R1-Distill-Qwen-32B.
+We hypothesized excessive external revision often introduces \textit{reasoning drift}, where the model's high-probability internal path is distracted by sub-optimal external feedback.